 Here I mount my external zip drive.
 I also could connect it directly to the laptop, but for that I have to crawl behind the computer table.

-lists all hosts that are allowed to mount local
+exports lists all hosts that are allowed to mount local

 filesystems and their according permissions.